Thunderbottom/blog/content/projects.md

 +++

 The list is inexhaustive and unordered.
-For a far more complete list, check out my [Github][github].
+For a far more complete list, check out my [GitHub][github].

 #### Open Source Projects